Cloud cost management

 This applies most to teams with large data, such as those providing large datasets to researchers, or to users running workflows that store intermediate results in Cloud Storage.
 While Cloud Storage prices are generally low per GB and you only pay for what you use, those charges aggregate every day.
 Neglecting to delete files you don't need can add up over time. -

-For researchers doing interactive analysis, Workbench provides the ability for you to stop your cloud environments when you are not using them.
-When your cloud environment is stopped, you only pay the cost of your disk.
-You can stop your cloud environments at the end of a workday or over the weekend if you don’t need it to keep running.
+For researchers doing interactive analysis, Workbench provides the ability for you to stop your apps when you're not using them.
+When your app is stopped, you only pay the cost of your disk.
+You can stop your apps at the end of a work day or over the weekend if you don't need it to keep running.
+Visit the Workbench home page to see an overview of your running apps and stop them.

-There’s also an autostop feature available for cloud environments running on JupyterLab Vertex AI Workbench, R Analysis Environment Compute Engine, Visual Studio Code Compute Engine, or Custom Compute Engine instances.
-You can have your cloud environment automatically stop running after a specified idle time, anywhere from 1 hour to 14 days.
-This can be configured in the Customize step when creating a cloud environment.
-You can also enable autostop on an existing cloud environment via the Editing cloud environment dialog.
+There's also an autostop feature available for apps running on JupyterLab Vertex AI Workbench, R Analysis Environment Compute Engine, Visual Studio Code Compute Engine, or Custom Compute Engine instances.
+You can have your app automatically stop running after a specified idle time, anywhere from 1 hour to 14 days.
+This can be configured in the Compute options step when creating an app.
+You can also enable autostop on an existing app via the Editing dialog.

 -